datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 `@instructions`
 We have a dataframe df such that df.columns == ['train_id', 'station', 'time'].
 The dataframe df is registered as a SQL table by the name 'df'.

-A window function query is provided in dot notation.
+A window function query is provided below.
+It is in dot notation.
 Its result is contained in the variable df1.
 Create an equivalent SQL query.
 This query will be used to create a second dataframe called df2.
 The two dataframes df1 and df2 should contain identical data and metadata.

 `@hint`
 The remaining blanks correspond to Window function clauses covered in the lesson and map directly onto sql functions appearing in the dot notation query.